 There are thousands of healthcare-related individuals and organizations that are steadily pushing out valuable knowledge through their Twitter account.
 The first step to obtaining this knowledge is following the right people.
-Luckily, Twitter makes this rather simple trough its suggestion and searching components.
-After that, you merely need to check your Twitter feed on a regular basis and see what is has to offer.
+Luckily, Twitter makes this rather simple through its suggestion and searching components.
+After that, you merely need to check your Twitter feed on a regular basis and see what it has to offer.

 As usual, always be certain that what you are reading on the Internet comes from a credible source.
 One of Twitter’s key features is the ability for users to type and post a tweet for the world to see in a matter of seconds.
 The downside is that this makes it virtually impossible for Twitter to check the validity of what is being posted.
 This, along with the general nature of social media’s “post whatever you want, whenever you want” demeanor only amplifies the need for you to check the validity of what you are reading.
 This issue can also be greatly reduced by following the right people, but not entirely diminished.
 There will be a fair share of futile tweets that won’t offer you much – there's nothing you can do about that.
 Regardless, the constructive information you can gain from valuable tweets substantially outweighs the inevitability of futile tweets.